Fire and rescue services

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.

-If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+If you are arrested or detained, ask police or prison officials to notify the Australian Embassy in Addis Ababa immediately.
+The Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.

 Penalties for drug offences are severe and may include the death penalty.